Vienna International School: Facilities

-School Day

-The school day starts at 8:30 for Primary 8:30 for Secondary and ends at 14:55 for the Primary school and at 15:15 for the Secondary school.

-The Primary School has 7 periods a day, with a rough 1-hour lunch break at 11:40 - 12:45 and a 20-minute break at 10:00-10:20.

-In the Secondary school, there are 8 periods per day, each 40 minutes long, with 2-minute intervals to get from class to class, a 20-minute break at 10:00-10:20 and a 45-minute lunch break from 12:20-13:05.
-Grades 6-8 have lunch breaks from 12:21- 13:04 and 9-12's have lunch breaks from 13:04-14:49.For Grade 11/12, some subjects last until 16:00.

 Academics

 VIS offers all three programs of the International Baccalaureate (IB) - International Baccalaureate Primary Years Programme (IBPYP), International Baccalaureate Middle Years Programme (IBMYP) and the IB Diploma Programme (IBDP).
 The school has offered the IB Diploma programme since 1984.

 Accreditation

 The school is an IB World School.
 It is also accredited by the Council of International Schools (CIS), Eco Schools and Umweltzeichen.

 Graduation requirements and courses

 For the IB Diploma, students must select one each from the following groups.
 The following subjects were offered at VIS: